kubernetes/autoscaler/cluster-autoscaler/FAQ.md

 Node A was deleted.
 OK, but what about B and C, which were also eligible for deletion?
 Well, it depends.

 Pods from B may no longer fit on X after pods from A were moved there.
 Cluster Autoscaler has to find place for them somewhere else, and it is not sure that if A had been deleted much earlier than B, there would always have been a place for them.
-So the condition of having been unneded unneeded for 10 min may not be true for B anymore.
+So the condition of having been unneeded for 10 min may not be true for B anymore.

 But for node C, it's still true as long as nothing happened to Y. So C can be deleted immediately after A, but B may not.